MBSE-E21-G17/Localization/README.md

 # Install and Run

-The simulation is run using Python 2.7 --Python 3.6 However, the following pachages are needed to run the simulation:
+The simulation is run using Python 2.7 - Python 3.6 However, the following pachages are needed to run the simulation:

 ~~~~